kailash-manasarovar/statement/docs/timeline/2023/may.md

     - Who told her to post that message at that moment?

 - As we are setting up for the concert, Ana Requena comes in again with her instrument, this time dressed up like she's going out for the evening; same old contrived love-triangle weirdness.
 - There is a door into the next room where Ana goes with her instrument.
-I believe the other trumpet teacher are waiting behind this door to make their switcheroo appearances on the porn special.
+I believe the other trumpet teachers are waiting behind this door to make their switcheroo appearances on the porn special.
 - One of the trumpet teachers flirts with me outrageously in public.
 I flirt back.
 It's quite amusing.
 - I remember I have cause to say, after he asks me about my surname, and just after Ana has been in, that "Katharine is sufficient," and he giggles.
 He primes this, of course.
 - It's hard to remember which trumpet teacher that was.
 - For the next significant event, the trumpet teacher is played by [Gloria the school receptionist's brother Ivan](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of).
 - I'm sitting in my chair, he is standing in front of me, our eyes lock and there is a powerful and undeniably reciprocal sexual attraction which is rather overwhelming to both of us.
 - I will be reminded of the look I give him at this moment when I see [plate lady online in July](../../content/images/plate-lady/plate-lady-love.png).
 - This trumpet teacher heads to the back of the room, with his back to us, humming gently, for about 5 minutes, to collect himself.
+They may switch again at this point.
 - I sit as far away from him as possible in the room.
 I don't look at him again, and he gives me a wide birth too.
 - The sexual arousal I have for this man is overpowering!
 - They must have drugged and maybe even sedated me in the classroom itself.